How to Adopt Aspects of the Shoku Iku Japanese Diet Plan

 Remember the Number Five

 Sano encourages her readers to try and introduce even one Japanese dish per day, or to strive for five colors (or even three) at one meal per day.
-To help you get started, try one of these recipes from the book.
+To help you get started, check out the Japanese diet plan recipes from the Shoku Iku book.

 Broiling the tofu before cooking it in the sauce gives it great texture.
 Try it as a side dish, snack, or served over rice.

 This veggie main dish truly exemplifies the Shoku Iku focus on color.
 Eat with your eyes as well as your tastebuds.